 Ed's keynote speech will build on this year's overall conference theme, "Cooperative Resilience," focusing on the innovative and resilient nature of cooperatives, and how these qualities are essential to adapt in a changing world as we build the next economic systems.
 We're excited to explore this theme with you, investigating the role of cooperatives as a driving force for grassroots democracy and community stability.

 The NASCO Cooperative Hall of Fame, created in 1989, honors the best of our movement.
-We use the Hall of Fame as a means for NASCO member co-ops to provide broader recognition to individuals who have made a truly significant impact.
-This year, a committee of former Hall of Fame inductees and current NASCO board members selected two individuals to join the Hall of Fame:
+Our hope is to use the Hall of Fame as a means for NASCO member co-ops to provide broader recognition to individuals who have had a truly significant impact.

 As a member of the NASCO community, you may have knowledge of someone past or present who is deserving of recognition.
 Nominations can honor people that perhaps should have been recognized long ago: a co-op founder, a long-time member or employee or any other significant contributor.
 We are also eager to show that current members and staff can have a similar impact on their cooperatives, so we make a special effort to induct some individuals who are current or recent 'movers and shakers'.

 A committee of NASCO board members, advisors, and former honorees will select inductees to the Hall of Fame for 2016.
 The induction ceremony will take place on the Saturday evening of NASCO Institute, November 12, 2016.

 Nomination forms must be returned by August 25, 2016 via email to email@example.com or to the NASCO Office at: 330 S. Wells St, Suite 618-F, Chicago, IL 60606 USA.